 5. If I see something and it does not have a copyright notice, does that automatically mean I can use it?

-No. A copyright notice is not required in order to have copyright protection.
+No. A copyright notice is not required to have copyright protection.
 It is true that many things are not protected by copyright.
 However, it is a good practice to analyze any work that has no copyright notice, and determine whether it is likely to be protected by copyright.

 6. If I use somebody's work without permission but give credit to the author or publisher, am I still infringing on copyright?